cgat-developers/ruffus/doc/design.rst

     historical baggage.
 These include the Java-based `Apache ant <http://ant.apache.org/>`_ which is specified in xml.

-    More interesting are a new breed of build systems whose scripts are written in modern programming languages, rather than a specially-invented "build" specificiation syntax.
+    More interesting are a new breed of build systems whose scripts are written in modern programming languages, rather than a specially-invented "build" specification syntax.
     These include the Python `scons <http://www.scons.org/>`_, Ruby `rake <http://rake.rubyforge.org/>`_ and its python port `Smithy <http://packages.python.org/Smithy/>`_.

-    The great advantages are that computation pipelines do not need to be artificially parcelled out between (the often second-class) workflow management code, and the logic which does the real computation in the pipeline.
-It also means that workflow management can use all the standard language and library features, for example, to read in directories, match file names using regular expressions and so on.
+    The great advantages are that computation pipelines do not need to be artificially divided between (the often second-class) workflow management code, and the logic of real calculations and work in the pipeline.
+It also means that workflow management can use all the standard language and library features, for example, to read directories and match file names using regular expressions.

     **Ruffus** is much like scons in that the modern dynamic programming language python is used seamlessly throughout its pipeline scripts.